 • Searches without relevant hits.
-Searches that generated hits but had a low click-through rate.
+Searches that generated hits but had a low clickthrough rate.
 Phrases that are most frequently searched for and for which search results are clicked the least appear at the top.

-Tip: To improve the user experience for searches without relevant hits, add best bets to promote a search result.
+Tip: To improve the user experience for searches without relevant hits, either create new content, or use related queries or synonyms.